UAW Files A Complaint Against Elon Musk

 Outgoing UAW President Dennis Williams said that threatening to take away employee benefits and stock options in retaliation for their participation in the union is a violation of workers’ rights.

-According to a report by CNN, Tesla, over the past six months, has harassed or fired employees who supported the union.
+According to a report by CNN, Tesla, over the past six months, harassed or fired employees who supported the union.
 The automaker, however, refuted the claims.
 The company issued a statement emphasizing that the employees were fired for other reasons, and not because they supported the union.

 Nearly 33,000 people work at Tesla.
 Musk said that about 2 percent of Tesla workers, which includes salaried and hourly, union and non-union, were let go in the annual review.